|

 Continental KilnsContinental Kilns was a relatively short-lived company that began in Chester, West Virginia in 1944.
 Their china featured floral and leave motifs.
 The company went out of business in 1957.
 I don't come across too many of their products. | ![]() |

-FostoriaFostoria is a well-known United States glass manufacturer.
-I carry several different colors of the Cabaret pattern developed for the Franciscan Pottery Company to complement their dinnerware.
-I also offer some pieces of Fostoria American. | ![]() |
+FostoriaFostoria was a well-known United States glass manufacturer.
+I carry several different colors of the Cabaret pattern glassware developed for the Franciscan Pottery Company to complement their dinnerware.
+I also offer a variety of pieces of Fostoria American.
+The company lasted nearly a hundred years, beginning in 1887 and ending in 1986 when it was purchased by the Lancaster Colony Company. | ![]() |

 HaegerHaeger Potteries, Inc. is an Illinois pottery company with plants in Macomb and Dundee.
 It has been in business since 1871 and is perhaps best know for its vases, bowls and decorative items.
 Pieces from this company are gaining in popularity. | ![]() |

 Hall ChinaThe Hall China Company is located in East Liverpool, Ohio.
 It has been in business since founded on August 14, 1903.
 Dinnerware production has been sporatic, however.
 The company produced dinnerware from 1908 to 1911 and then stopped until 1936.
-The company is probably most well-known for producing the Jewel Tea Autumn Leaf pattern. | ![]() |
+The company is probably most well-known for producing the Jewel Tea Autumn Leaf pattern.
+In March of 2010, the company merged with Homer Laughlin China Company. | ![]() |

 Heirlooms of Tomorrow/California OriginalsCalifornia Originals (aka Heirlooms of Tomorrow), located in Manhattan Beach and Torrance, California is probably most noted for their outlandish ashtrays.
 They, however, produced various items for the homes such as figurines, vases, candy dishes, relish trays, etc. | ![]() |